 In addition to the obvious – learning about speech, language, and nutrition – you’ve taught me to trust my gut instinct.
 You’ve taught me to be outspoken.
 You’ve taught me to stand up for what I believe in … especially with doctors and speech therapists.
 You’ve taught me not one size fits all.
 You’ve taught me to think inside, outside, and all around the box.
 You’ve taught me it’s okay to be different.
 You’ve taught me about a whole community of special needs children and amazing mothers.
 You’ve taught me to appreciate the little things in life.

 When you show someone your love, you make them a better person.
-You have made me a better person and I hope in turn, I have succeeded in doing everything I can to give you as many opportunities as possible.
+You have made me a better person and in return, I hope I have succeeded in doing everything I can to give you as many opportunities as possible.

 I love you too much,